Teque5/caf_cookoff/README.md

 ```

 ## Observations
 * Go has fftw bindings or there is a fft library in go-dsp, but the latter isn't a full implementation and the former has quite a bit of complexity.
 I am disappointed such a basic tool isn't better integrated.
 The `go-dsp` implementation only supports `complex128` types, and the `fftw` wrapper only supports `complex64`, which is a real bummer.
+Additionally the `math` and `math/cmplx` libraries **only** support `complex128`.
+WHY!
 * Go and Python both have complex types, but rust uses a struct with two floats.

 ## References